-If you’ve been interested in, or looking for information on Angular Universal, you might of had a hard time getting started as there has been many changes over the past few years, and a lot of dated or general misinformation out there!
+If you’ve been interested in, or looking for information on Angular Universal, you might have had a hard time getting started as there has been many changes over the past few years, and a lot of dated or general misinformation out there!

 Let’s change all of that, and get you up to speed, fast!